htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 (JVM).
 The scheduler universe allows users to submit lightweight jobs to be spawned by the program known as a daemon on the submit host itself.
 :index:`parallel<single: parallel; universe>`\ The parallel universe is for programs that require multiple machines for one job.
-See section \ `Parallel Applications (Including MPI
+See Section `Parallel Applications (Including MPI
-Applications) <../users-manual/parallel-applications.html>`__ for more about the Parallel universe. :index:`vm<single: vm; universe>`\ The vm universe allows users to run jobs where the job is no longer a simple executable, but a disk image, facilitating the execution of a virtual machine.
+Applications) <../users-manual/parallel-applications.html>`_ for more about the Parallel universe. :index:`vm<single: vm; universe>`\ The vm universe allows users to run jobs where the job is no longer a simple executable, but a disk image, facilitating the execution of a virtual machine.
 The